The History of Packaging

 The migration of citizens into the city reduced the need for large bulk consumer packaging options and increased the need for individual and smaller packaging quantities.
 Manufacturers and producers needed large storage containers and bins more than ever, but consumers needed other packaging options.
 These demands offered a new chapter in the packaging industry.

 Bulk packaging had been around for hundreds of year by that time, but individual packaging was something new.
 A variety of papermaking methods were implemented during this time period to fulfill the needs of the demands listed above.
 Initially, most of the food packaging, bags, primary packaging, and in-store packaging options were developed from a paper-based material.
 There were some exceptions.
-Glass jars and jugs were an important part of the demand for individual packaging methods.
+Glass jars and jugs were an essential part of the demand for individual packaging methods.
 Many companies developed printing methods to place their brand upon the product packaging.
 This helped users quickly identify the maker of the product.

-No major advancements were made in the packaging industry until the early 1900s.
+No significant advancements were made in the packaging industry until the early 1900s.
 This was when plastics were introduced to the packaging industry.
 The new cellulose plastic changed the packaging industry and dominated the flexible packaging sector for years.
 Polyethylene was produced in the '60s and quickly became a preferred packaging product.

 There have been many changes and new developments since the development of plastics into the packaging industry.
 A large variety of different plastics have been produced since the first introduction.
 These plastics have increased the quality of life for people around the globe and continued to advance the packaging industry.
 The plastics have enabled manufacturers and producers to extend life and better protect products.

 The large rise and production of plastic packaging materials have increased the demand for more environmentally friendly options.
 Many materials in the packaging industry now have recycling options.
 Check out our recent blog post about recycling packaging products.
 In recent years there have been large advancements in the development of more environmentally friendly packaging methods.
-Currently, many of these methods are not cost effective enough to be commonly used in the market place.
+Currently, many of these methods are not cost-effective enough to be commonly used in the market place.
 In time, manufacturers, and producers will shift to packaging that reduced the environmental impact.

 The Future of Packaging